 INDEX CORRELATION RISK.
-The trust invests in equity securities from the Index selected prior to the date of the trust's formation.
-The securities in the trust's portfolio will not change if the Index components, or their weightings within the Index, change.
-The performance of the trust may not correspond with the Index for this reason and because the trust incurs a sales charge and expenses.
+The Morningstar Dividend Yield Select Trust invests in equity securities from the Index selected prior to the date of the trust's formation.
+The securities in that trust's portfolio will not change if the Index components, or their weightings within the Index, change.
+The performance of that trust may not correspond with the Index for this reason and because the trust incurs a sales charge and expenses.

 CONCENTRATION RISK.
-Concentration risk is the risk that the value of the trust is more susceptible to fluctuations based on factors that impact a particular sector because the portfolio concentrates in securities issued by companies within that sector.
+Concentration risk is the risk that the value of your trust is more susceptible to fluctuations based on factors that impact a particular sector because the portfolio concentrates in securities issued by companies within that sector.
 A portfolio "concentrates" in a sector when securities in a particular sector make up 25% or more of the portfolio.
+Refer to the "Principal Risk Considerations" in Part A for your trust in this prospectus for sector concentrations.